etowah/seba-control-repo/details.md

 4) Connect 3 servers iLO/iDRAC and host interfaces
 5) Use USB/Serial/VGA to configure iLO/iDRAC IP connectivity
 6) Connect to iLO/iDRAC on each host, plug in Ubuntu ISO USB
-7) Install Ubuntu 16.04 on all 3 servers, Select "Virtual Machine Host" and OpenSSH.
-Setup static ip, gateway to mgmt vm (being setup below).
-Create "sdn" user.
-Format disks with LVM.
-DO NOT SETUP SWAP!
+7) Install Ubuntu 16.04 on all 3 servers
   - https://github.com/etowah/seba-control-repo/blob/master/offline-host-setup.txt
   - Login to hosts, add local apt repo
   - Setup host networking and apt install bootstrap packages needed to run VM.  virtinst and prerequisites.